-Porterville is Cape Town’s premier Cross-Country (XC) site.
+Dasklip Pass is one of the two sites (the other being Pampoenfontein) referred to collectively as ‘Porterville‘.
 Hardy scrub covers the dry and rocky mountain range.
 In summer, the fields below are barren brown and black, having yielded their grains to the yearly harvest.
-Ground temperatures can soar well into the thirties (oC) causing good thermal activity and height gains.
+Ground temperatures can soar well above 30deg causing good thermal activity and height gains.
 The front ridge offers an easy start to big XC flying, with the Cedarberg Range towering behind it to the east.
 It is dry and dusty on the ground, but once airborne you’ll appreciate the beauty of the land.
-Wild, untamed mountains.
-Plains with unlimited landing areas stretching out from the foothills to the western horizon.
+Wild, untamed mountains and plains with unlimited landing areas stretching out from the foothills to the western horizon.
 Hidden, inaccessible valleys; blue skies above with strong thermals.

-Porterville averages 4 good flying days a week between November and March.
+Porterville averages at least four good flying days a week between November and March.
 If you know how to thermal, 20km XC is an easy goal.

-In winter (June – Sept), just after a cold front, you’ll find gentle thermic conditions over a much greener.
+- In winter (June – Sept), just after a cold front, you’ll find gentle thermic conditions over a much greener landscape.

 At the top of the Pass is a hangglider ramp and a cut-away for turning your vehicle.
 The launch is covered with shade-netting, and is just above the road.